Marketplace facilitators: Your latest Q. and A.

 The Wayfair case centered around whether a state could collect revenue from a business not located within its borders.
 To determine the state’s eligibility, the Supreme Court turned away from its Commerce Clause, a set of historical regulations which has been disputed in recent years.
 Wayfair was estimated to remedy losses from $48 million and $58 million in untaxed revenues for the state of South Dakota.

-Even with the new economic nexus standards in place, companies should not forget about a potential physical presence.
+Even with the new economic nexus rules in place, companies should not forget about a potential physical presence.
 A company can have either a physical presence OR an economic presence.
 Either of which creates sales tax nexus.
 While the economic nexus rules tend to be more straight forward, companies need to be aware that the requirements for determining whether a company has a physical presence in a jurisdiction vary widely by state.
 The key US Supreme Court decision governing physical presence nexus was Quill Corporation vs. North Dakota in 1992.
 In the decision, the Supreme Court found that North Dakota had no right to impose a sales tax collection obligation on Quill Corporation, a catalog merchant with no physical presence in the state.
 States were disappointed with this ruling, especially as the growth of online sales through the 2000s meant that much more tax revenue was being lost.

 Physical presence requirements include owning or leasing any brick-and-mortar facility in the state and sending sales representatives into the state.
 Storing property in a state can also lead to physical nexus, as in the case of Amazon warehouses.